 - information about your income, savings and investments

 Changes to pension credit

-The government's changes to the state pension, coming into force in 2016, will include the abolition of the savings credit element of pension credit.
-The guarantee credit element will continue to provide a safety net to lower income pensioners.
+The government's changes to the state pension, which came into force in 2016, include the abolition of the savings-credit element of pension credit.
+The guarantee-credit element will continue to provide a safety net to lower-income pensioners.

 - Updated by: Paul Davies